What Is the Anaerobic Alactic Energy System: A Beginners Guide

-Today, I’m going to introduce you to the Alactic (ATP-PC) energy system.
+Today, I’m going to introduce you to the Anaerobic Alactic (ATP-PC) energy system.
 I’m going to explain what it is, why you need to pay attention to it, and how to implement it into your own training

 This is part two of our three-part series introducing you to the three energy systems.
 If you haven’t read the aerobic energy system article, I would suggest reading that first before continuing.
 You can find it here: The Aerobic Energy System

-In order to move from a fitness enthusiast to advanced everyday athlete, you have to start thinking in terms of energy system training.
+In order to move from a fitness enthusiast to an advanced everyday athlete, you have to start thinking in terms of energy system training.
 Move away from “sets, reps, rest,” and decide which energy system you are training each training day and ask yourself why.
-Human beings are designed to be aerobic.
-The more aerobic we are, the more resilient we can be in life.
-That doesn’t mean we should forget about the anaerobic energy systems: the alactic and lactic systems.

 However, contrary to popular belief, you need to earn the right to train anaerobically, which means progressing first through the aerobic continuum and actually being physically strong enough to participate fully.
 This will allow you to go deep enough into your central nervous system to elicit the correct response.

 We prioritize the aerobic energy system above all other energy systems because it is so important.
-It’s the foundational aspect to any training program, but we can build a robust aerobic system alongside your alactic system.
+It’s the foundational aspect of any training program, but we can build a robust aerobic system alongside your alactic system.

 The Three Energy Systems (Recap)